Compare our best SIM-only deals

-An end of contract notification – or ECN – is a letter informing you that your current contract is coming to an end.
+An end-of-contract notification – or ECN – is a letter telling you that your contract is ending.
 It should spell out:

-- Details of what you’ve been paying – and what you’ll go on to pay after the end of your contract
+- How much you’ve been paying – and what you’ll pay after your contract ends

-- Details of any notice period you might have to serve before you can leave your provider.
+- Any notice period you might have before you can switch

 How reliable are smaller, less well-known networks?

 Smaller mobile networks tend to rent access from one of the big networks – O2, EE, Three and Vodafone.
 This is known as ‘piggybacking’.
 For example, Giffgaff uses the O2 network and iD Mobile uses Three’s.
-This means that you should get the same standard of call coverage and data with a lesser-known network and that the service should be just as reliable.
-You might well find that the best SIM only deal for you comes from a smaller network too.
+This means a lesser-known network should give you the same standard of call coverage and data, and the service should be just as reliable.
+You might well find that the best SIM-only deal for you is with a smaller network.

-First, you’ll need to have a mobile phone.
-That’s because SIM only means the contract you take out won’t include a new phone.
+Firstly, you’ll need a mobile phone.
+That’s because SIM-only means your contract won’t include a new phone.

-Before ordering your new SIM card, you should check whether your phone accepts a standard, micro or nano-sized SIM card.
+Before ordering your new SIM card, check whether your phone accepts a standard, micro or nano-sized SIM card.

-For the sake of clarity, you can still use a 5G SIM card in a 4G device.
-In fact, any SIM should work in any device.
-But the speed of the network you can connect to will be limited by your phone.
+Any SIM should work with any device, so you can still use a 5G SIM card in a 4G device.
+But a lower-capacity phone will limit the speed of the network you can connect to.

 Why people want to keep hold of their phones